 - Pin one strap along each 12″ side of the sateen, aligning the raw ends of the straps with the raw edge of the sateen.
-The wrong side of the strap should be facing down against the right side of the sateen.
-Also, make sure the loops of your straps are not twisted.
+The wrong side of the strap (the seamed side) should be facing down against the right side of the sateen.
+Also, make sure the straps are not twisted.

-- The outside edge of each strap should be ⅝” from the side of the sateen.
+- The outside edge of each strap should be ⅝” in from the side of the sateen.